ChristofSchwarz/qs_opcua/README.md

  * this will download lots of depending modules into a subfolder node_modules
  * go to QMC and into section "Analytical connections" and enter the following:
  !["screenshot"](https://github.com/ChristofSchwarz/pics/raw/master/2019-12-27%2012_22_03-qmi-qs-sn%20%5BRunning%5D%20-%20Oracle%20VM%20VirtualBox.png)
- * you can run the NodeJS app once with command
+ * you can run the NodeJS app (the "server-side extension") once with command
 ```
 node index.js
 ```